Digital Audio

 Stereo Formats

 DAT: 4mm helical scan tape shared with DDS data tapes.
 Later, higher-density DDS tapes do not work in DAT machines.
-Caution: This is essentially and end-of-life format with some interchange problems.
-Now is a good time to think about migrating DATs to more stable media.
-Few machines remain in production as of early 2006.
+Caution: This is an end-of-life format with some interchange problems.
+Last decade was a good time to think about migrating DATs to more stable media.
+Few machines remained in production as of early 2006 and none are now available (2016).

 Resources for problematic DAT/DTRS (DA-88)/ADAT transfer: Many problematic DAT and related tapes were recorded on machines that were out of alignment.
 The only way to reliably transfer tapes that were made on mis-adjusted machines is to mis-adjust a working machine to match the record machine.
 We have found two new sources for this: